Hot Tub Shock: When to Shock and Which Type to Use

 Safety note: Never mix shock types in the same container or add them to the water at the same time.
 Add shock to a bucket of water first if using granular products, then pour the solution around the perimeter of the spa.

 Before shocking, it’s worth checking your filter.
-A clean filter circulates shock more effectively and removes the oxidized byproducts faster.
+A clean filter circulates shock more and removes the oxidized byproducts faster.
 If you haven’t cleaned your filter recently, that’s a logical pre-shock step.

 FAQ